samsam2610/AnalysisSupport/doc/README.md

    9. (Optional - Try if bug) Install numba
         `pip install numba==0.53.1`
    10. Installation done!
+   11. TODO
+   - [ ] Create .yml file to consolidate the installation process

 3. Setup the FSM resfiles
    1. Note: To access the FSM resfile from SSH, we need to manually mount the server to the computer.
 After finish transferring the file, make it a good practice to unmount the directory using the command from the 4th step.
    2. Make mounting point directory - This can be anywhere, just remember to change it to the same directory in the 3rd step